 About 1 to 2 weeks after delivery, eschar from the placental site sloughs off and bleeding occurs; bleeding is usually self-limited.
-Total blood loss is about 250 mL; comfortably fitting intravaginal tampons (changed frequently) or external pads may be used to absorb it.
-Tampons should not be used if they might inhibit healing of perineal or vaginal lacerations.
+Total blood loss is about 250 mL; external pads may be used to absorb it.
+Tampons may be used only if the woman's practitioner approves their use.
+They are not used if they might inhibit healing of perineal or vaginal lacerations.
+Women should be told to contact their practitioner if they are concerned about heavy bleeding.
 Prolonged bleeding (postpartum hemorrhage Postpartum Hemorrhage Postpartum hemorrhage is blood loss of > 1000 mL or blood loss accompanied by symptoms or signs of hypovolemia within 24 hours of birth.
 Diagnosis is clinical.
 Treatment depends on etiology... read more ) may be a sign of infection or retained placenta and should be investigated.

 The uterus involutes progressively; after 5 to 7 days, it is firm and no longer tender, extending midway between the symphysis and umbilicus.
 By 2 weeks, it is no longer palpable abdominally and typically by 4 to 6 weeks returns to a prepregancy size.
 Contractions of the involuting uterus, if painful (afterpains), may require analgesics.

-During the first week, urine temporarily increases in volume; care must be taken when interpreting urinalysis results because lochia can interfere.
+During the first week, urine temporarily increases in volume and becomes more dilute as the additional plasma volume of pregnancy is excreted.
+Care must be taken when interpreting urinalysis results because lochia can contaminate the urine.

 Because blood volume is redistributed, hematocrit may fluctuate, although it tends to remain in the prepregnancy range if women do not hemorrhage.
 Because the white blood count (WBC) count increases during labor, marked leukocytosis (up to 20,000 to 30,000/mcL) occurs in the first 24 hours postpartum; WBC count returns to normal within 1 week.
 Plasma fibrinogen and erythrocyte sedimentation rate (ESR) remain elevated during the first week postpartum.

-Risk of infection, hemorrhage, and pain must be minimized.
-Women are typically observed for at least 1 to 2 hours after the 3rd stage of labor and for several hours longer if regional or general anesthesia was used during delivery (eg, by forceps, vacuum extractor, or cesarean) or if the delivery was not completely routine.
+Risk of infection, hemorrhage, and excessive pain must be minimized.
+Women are typically observed for at least 1 to 2 hours after the 3rd stage of labor and for several hours longer if regional or general anesthesia was used during delivery (eg, by forceps, vacuum, or cesarean) or if the delivery was not completely routine.

 (For further information, see Postpartum Hemorrhage Postpartum Hemorrhage Postpartum hemorrhage is blood loss of > 1000 mL or blood loss accompanied by symptoms or signs of hypovolemia within 24 hours of birth.
 Diagnosis is clinical.
 Treatment depends on etiology... read more .)